 Tornado Charts in PowerPoint: Sensitivity Analysis Made Easy

-Learn how to create tornado charts in PowerPoint for sensitivity analysis.
-Step-by-step guide with Excel linking, best practices, and consulting use cases.
+Create tornado charts in PowerPoint for sensitivity analysis.
+Step-by-step setup with Excel linking and consulting use cases.

 Every financial model has dozens of assumptions, but only a handful actually drive the outcome.
 A tornado chart reveals which ones.
 When a board member asks "What keeps you up at night about this forecast?" the tornado chart points directly at the variables that could swing the NPV by tens of millions.